AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 In this code, we fetch the Portkey wallet account using the provider and update the wallet address state variable.
 An alert notifies the user that their wallet is successfully connected.

-With the Connect Wallet function defined, we're ready to write the remaining functions in the next steps.
+With the connect wallet function defined, we're ready to write the remaining functions in the next steps.

-### Configure Create Task Form Code
+### Configure Create Task Form

 **Step 1: Locate the File**

 1. Go to the `src/pages/home/index.tsx` file.
-This file is contains all the  functionalities like show User's Task, CreateTask, Update Task, Delete task and Filter all Task and etc.
+This file contains all the  functionalities like show user's Task, CreateTask, UpdateTask, DeleteTask and Filter all Tasks, etc.

-**Step 2: Prepare Form to Creat and Update Tasks**
+**Step 2: Prepare Form to Create and Update Tasks**

 1. Find the comment `// Step D - Configure Todo Form`.